MeSabya/Kubernetes/volumes/README.md

+# Volumes
+Kubernetes volumes may be classified into:
+- **host-based storage**:Similar to Docker volumes, where a portion of the host’s storage becomes available to the pod.
+Once a pod is terminated, the volume gets automatically deleted.
+- **non-host-based storage**: It doesn’t rely on a specific node.
+Instead, a storage volume is created from an external storage service.
+Volumes based on this storage type would be available even after the pods are deleted.

+## Details on host-based storage:
+Any storage that the containers use inside the pod is ephemeral by nature.
+They get removed automatically with every pod restart.
+Two specific volume types that are dependent on host-based storage are emptyDir and and hostPath.
+### EmptyDir
+- An emptyDir volume is first created when a Pod is assigned to a Node and initially its empty
+- A Volume of type emptyDir that lasts for the life of the Pod, even if the Container terminates and restarts.
+- If a container in a Pod crashes the emptyDir content is unaffected.
+- All containers in a Pod share use of the emptyDir volume .
+- Each container can independently mount the emptyDir at the same / or different path.
+- Using emptyDir, The Kubelet will create the directory in the container, but not mount any storage.
+- When a Pod is removed from a node for any reason, the data in the emptyDir is deleted forever along with the container.
+- The location should of emptyDir should be in /var/lib/kubelet/pods/{podid}/volumes/kubernetes.io~empty-dir/ on the given node where your pod is running.

+**Some of the popular use cases for using emptyDir volumes include:**
+- The creation of a scratch disk for storing intermediary data.
+- A common storage area for sharing configuration settings and metadata across multiple containers of the same pod.
+- A well-known storage location for containers to store and forward data.
+A crawler container might populate the volume periodically, while the web server is responding to the requests.

+## Details on non-host-based storage:

 # Persistent Volumes
 - Kubernetes makes physical storage devices like your SSDs, NVMe disks, NAS, NFS servers available to your cluster in the form of objects called -- Persistent Volumes.
 - If you’re using Kubernetes on Google’s or Amazon’s cloud, you can have your google SSDs or EBS volumes available to your containers in the form of persistent volumes.